Move Forward Guide

 There are 3 types of bone fractures:

-- Type I - a "nondisplaced" fracture, where the bone has a break but is still in normal position.
+- Type I. A "nondisplaced" fracture, where the bone has a break, but is still in its normal position.

-- Type III - the most serious type of fracture, because there are multiple breaks of the bone.
+- Type III.
+The most serious type of fracture, with multiple breaks of the bone.

-Type I and II fractures usually are treated without surgery, but type III fractures usually require surgery.
+Type I and II fractures usually are treated without surgery, but Type III fractures usually require surgery.
 Fractures can take 2 to 8 weeks or more to heal, depending on their severity and on each affected individual’s general health.

 How Is It Diagnosed?

-An x-ray is the best way to diagnose an elbow fracture.
-If a physical therapist suspects that that you have an elbow fracture, your therapist will refer you to a physician, who may order an x-ray.
-Your physical therapist can check for damage to other joints and muscles and make sure that the nerves and blood vessels in your arm have not been affected by the broken bone.
+If a physical therapist suspects that you have an elbow fracture, your therapist will refer you to a physician, who may order an x-ray.
+Your physical therapist can check for damage to other joints and muscles, and make sure that the nerves and blood vessels in your arm have not been affected by the broken bone.

 In most cases, people with fractures visit a physician with a specialty in managing bones and joints (orthopedist).
 Depending on the type of fracture, the physician might prescribe a cast or a sling, or, with severe fractures, surgery.